 If I receive financial aid, will I be expected to work as part of my award this year?

 Yes.
 Students that have a student contribution as part of their financial aid award generally meet that expectation through term-time work.
 We recognize that it might be harder to find opportunities, so MIT is developing research, public service, and teaching positions to help fill the gaps.
-To that end, every undergraduate student will be guaranteed a paid research or employment opportunity this academic year.
+To that end, every undergraduate student will be guaranteed a paid research or employment opportunity this academic year (read more on our 2020 information page).

 - These experiential learning opportunities will be available to every undergraduate student, whether remote or in person, through programs such as UROP, MISTI, PKG, Open Learning, or Sandbox.